 Federal Government Hearing Services Program - The Office of Hearing Services (OHS) manages the delivery of subsidised hearing services to eligible clients.
 A division of the Department of Health, the Office of Hearing Services allows clients to choose their hearing care provider.
-For more information about the OHS program, or to assess your elegibility please visit the Office of Hearing Services website
+For more information about the OHS program, or to assess your eligibility please visit the Office of Hearing Services website

 National Disability Insurance Scheme (NDIS) - The National Disability Insurance Scheme (NDIS) was first introduced in 2016 across the country.
 Its aim is to provide support and services for people with disability, their family and carers in Australia.
 The change in the existing disability support system is to create a more inclusive and accessible community for everyone.
 Support may include individual personal care, access to community services and therapies and essential equipment required.